Revit Architecture 2018

 I believe any interested student can learn a new skill with clear, organized instruction.
 Complex skills require more focus and clearer instruction.
 Revit is no different.

 I teach and write about complex software like Revit and AutoCAD by limiting instruction to the most relevant topics.
 Each topic is presented with custom graphics and easy-to-read text.
 The instruction creates strong connections to architectural graphic standards, the design studio, and the design profession.

 Guided discovery exercises reinforce the newly attained knowledge, while application exercises provide an opportunity to apply the skill to something new.

 Revit Architecture 2018 for Designers provides focused, clear, and relevant instruction for both interior design and architecture students.

 New to this edition

-New instruction on creating construction plans, furniture plans, and using material libraries in photorealistic renderings.
+New instruction on creating presentation plans, finish plans, and demolition plans.

 Companion website features updated downloads for each chapter, including guided discovery exercises, title blocks, Revit® families, and sample rendered images.

 Revit is rapidly replacing AutoCAD as the digital drawing tool of choice for architects and interior designers.
 This book aims to help design students master Revit as a tool in the design studio and in practice.